Angie Kent

-Angela Bernice Kent (born 6 February 1990) is an Australian television personality, known for appearing alongside Yvie Jones on Gogglebox Australia from 2015 to 2018.
+Angela Bernice Kent (born 6 February 1990) is an Australian television personality, social media personality, and author, who is best known for appearing alongside Yvie Jones on Gogglebox Australia from 2015 to 2018.

+Kent has since gone on to appear in various television shows, including as the Bachelorette on the fifth season of The Bachelorette Australia, on the fifth season of I'm a Celebrity...Get Me Out of Here!, on season 17 of Dancing with the Stars and Dancing with the Stars: All Stars, and Space Invaders.

+Early life

+Angela Bernice Kent was born on 6 February 1990.
+She has a brother, Brad.

 Career

-After leaving Gogglebox Australia in December 2018, it was announced that Kent and Yvie Jones would appear on the fifth season of I'm a Celebrity...Get Me Out of Here!, which began airing on 13 January 2019.
+From 2015 to 2018, Kent featured alongside her friend Yvie Jones on Gogglebox Australia for 8 seasons.
+The pair departed the show together in December 2018; shortly after, they were announced as contestants on the fifth season of I'm a Celebrity...Get Me Out of Here!, which began airing on 13 January 2019.
 Kent was the 10th celebrity to be eliminated from the show.

 In 2019, Kent starred in the fifth season of The Bachelorette Australia.
-She also released a book, If You Don't Laugh You'll Cry (ISBN 9780733643293).
+On 27 February 2020, Kent released her debut book, If You Don't Laugh You'll Cry (ISBN 9780733643293).